Sboonny/understanding-vue-mount-for-a-blog/README.md

 - what is subtree https://stackoverflow.com/questions/36700148/what-is-a-subtree-when-referring-to-the-dom-in-javascript
 - there is process function that happens before mount()
 - suspence is used as fallback(), experimental feature and its API will likely change
+- mounting change the state to true
+- v-show sets el._leaveCb() to true which cansel it

 ### Notes related to javascript languages
 - try{}, catch{}, finaly{